Hosjs/TSA_Web/README.md

 a website using Laravel,VUE,Mathjax,mysql,....
-to use this website please paste these command into terminal Step 1: "npm install composer".
+to use this website please paste these command into terminal
+Step 1: "composer install"
 Step 2: "copy .env.example .env".
 Step 3: "php artisan key:generate".
 Step 4: "Php artisan seeder".